rainydayjules/VisitingTales/Documentation/Paolo.md

 * 1.0.0 initial release

 ## Notes
-* Diane is one of the oldest character concept and her portraits has gone through multiple alterations.
+* Paolo's appearance is inspired by Rui Hachimura.